MULTIRENDER

 FEATURE HIGHLIGHTS

-• Deterministic device selection (UUID/Bus) + optional ghost-device filtering.
+• Deterministic device selection (UUID/Bus) with optional ghost-device filtering.

-• Per-worker log folders & an Open Logs action.
+• Per-worker log folders with a direct Open Logs workflow.

-• Consistent output paths rebased to the original .blend directory.
+• Consistent output paths rebased to the source .blend location.

 COMPATIBILITY & REQUIREMENTS

-• GPUs: NVIDIA recommended for CUDA / UUID pinning.
+• GPU: NVIDIA is recommended for CUDA and UUID pinning reliability.

-• HoloMARI: required only for MARI mode; not needed for plain FRAMES mode.
+• HoloMARI: Needed for MARI mode only.
+Not required for plain FRAMES mode.

 QUICK START

-3. MARI: configure HoloMARI cameras (FRAME or CIRCLE).
+3. For MARI mode, configure your HoloMARI cameras (FRAME or CIRCLE).

-4. Open Render Properties ▸ Multi-GPU Frames / Multi-Instance MARI and pick GPUs + instances.
+4. Open Render Properties > Multi-GPU Frames / Multi-Instance MARI and choose GPUs plus instances.

-5. Click Render (Multi-GPU Frames) or Render (Multi-Instance MARI).
+5. Start with Render (Multi-GPU Frames) or Render (Multi-Instance MARI).

-6. Use Open Logs.
-Press ESC to cancel cleanly if needed.
+6. Use Open Logs for diagnostics.
+Press ESC for clean cancellation when needed.

 FAQ